← Back to home

 Want the full research?
 Dive deeper.

-Relationships follow Hebbian learning.
+Connections follow Hebbian learning.
 When two entities co-appear in news, co-invest, or are mentioned together, their connection strengthens.
-Active relationships naturally rise to prominence.
+Active relationships naturally rise to prominence — round N+1 inherits the full signal of every prior round.

 Intelligent Decay

 Unused connections decay — but not by simple time.
 A connection that was exercised weekly and goes silent for a month fades faster than one that was always quarterly.
-Decay is relative to expected activity.
+Decay is relative to expected activity, so your institutional memory stays honest.

-Co-investor cliques form galaxy groups.
-Investor communities coalesce into galaxy clusters.
-Bridge nodes and weak ties connect superclusters.
-And between the filaments of activity — voids, where new bridges create the most value.
+Co-investor cliques form communities.
+Investor communities form clusters.
+Bridge nodes and weak ties connect the clusters.
+Your platform maps it all — and between the filaments of activity, it finds the voids where new bridges create the most value.

 How We Build